tesselle/aion/paper.md

 (with the most common eras for the latter, e.g. Before 2000, Before Present, (Before) Common Era...) and allows to create custom calendars.

+# Acknowledgements

+The inspiration for this package comes from the `era` package by Joe Roe.
+`era` [@R-era] provides a consistent representation of year-based time scales as a numeric vector with an associated era.

 # References

+[^1]: See the CRAN Task View about time series analysis: <https://cran.r-project.org/view=TimeSeries>.